Eigenvalue processes in light of Riemannian submersion and gradient flow of isospectral orbits: Three eigenvalue processes

-We adjust the notation by denoting $A_{ij} = E_{ij} - E_{ji}$ and let and This again shows the horizontal space is spanned by diagonal matrices and has dimension $n$, parametrised by the Weyl chamber.
-The inner product at $\Sigma$ is
+This shows the horizontal space is spanned by diagonal matrices and has dimension $n$.
+The quotient space is parametrised by the $A_n$-Weyl chamber, whose inner product at a point $\Sigma$ is for two tangent vectors $\Sigma_1$ and $\Sigma_2$.